krp97/Basic-Data-Structures/README.md

 Each commit is stamped with a date which can be looked up in the *UpdateLog* file, for information about specific changes.

-## Miscellaneous
-Visual Studio's IntelliSense highlights the precompiled header "stdafx.h" with an error, however the project compiles without related warnings or errors.
-The problem started occuring during files reorganization and was later fixed with [this solution](https://stackoverflow.com/a/37709456).